stiantoften/RC-checksum/README.md

 * 0x04: Unknown

-Then the rest of the file is divided into chunks with 8-byte headers followed by data sections.
+Then the rest of the file is divided into chunks with an 8-byte header followed by a data section.
 The amount of chunks depend on the game.

 --Start of chunk--
 * 0x00: Chunk length